wp-plugins/mycurator/README.txt

 * Selective Auto-Post capability uses AI process to deliver highly targeted, quality articles to your community.

 MyCurator is powerful corporate level software brought to you as a plugin.
 It uses a cloud process to perform intensive AI processing and article classification.
-This allows MyCurator to maintain a low processing overhead on your blog.
+This allows MyCurator to maintain a low processing overhead on your site.

 MyCurator allows you to curate 2 Topics (equivalent to WordPress Categories) for free, but you will have to obtain an API Key to access the cloud services.
 For those who need to curate a lot of different topics or for multiple sites, low priced monthly plans are